ahazem/ember-simple-auth-tok/README.md

 export default Ember.Route.extend(AuthenticatedRouteMixin);
 ```

 This goes the same for any other route we want to protect.
-To avoid having to repeat that for each route you want to require authentication for, create an `authenticatedRoute` or something and make all protected routes extend from that one:
+To avoid having to repeat that for each route you want to require authentication for, create an `authenticatedRoute` or something and ensure all protected routes will extend that one:

 ```js
 // app/routes/authenticated.js